 Please see the course guide and graduate admissions criteria on the University Graduate Admissions for Engineering Science page, before completing your online application.

 To become a member of the University you must also be admitted by a college, so please ensure you also consult college information for graduate applicants.

-Applicants from overseas are strongly advised to apply by 22 January 2016 in order to meet scholarship deadlines.
+Applicants from overseas are strongly advised to apply by the January deadline for their chosen course in order to meet scholarship deadlines.

-All Home/EU applicants for research degrees who apply for graduate study by 1 June 2016 will be considered for the Department's EPSRC awards.
+All Home/EU applicants for research degrees who apply for graduate study will be considered for the Department's EPSRC awards.

 Your application cannot be considered until your references have been received and it is your responsibility to provide them.
 Choose referees who can comment on your academic abilities and potential research skills in some detail.
 Prospective supervisors can make a decision on your suitability to do research only if they know about your academic qualities.

 In the research proposal you need only indicate in outline the research you hope to pursue, but note that it should correspond with one of the research areas defined by the Department.
 You should submit a more detailed proposal only if you have discussed this with your potential supervisor.